Expediting quantum state transfer through the long-range extended XY model: Introduction

 Long-range interacting Hamiltonian exhibit counter-intuitive phenomena, including many-body localization \cite{mbl_longrange}, alterations in the Lieb-Robinson bound due to the induction of long-range (LR) correlations \cite{lieb_robinson_pra_2020}, and exotic quantum phases and transitions \cite{long_range_review}.
 These features make long-range systems highly promising for the development of quantum technologies like heat engines, batteries, sensors, and more \cite{heat_engine_longrange,long_range_battery,longrange_sensor,GaneshLRsensing}.
+Specifically, by investigating correlation length \cite{VodolaLR,GoroshkovLR}, entanglement \cite{entropy_long_range_maciej_luca_prl_2012} and information spreading via Lieb-Robinson bounds \cite{philip_taglia}, it can be found that the system possesses long-range when \(0\leq \alpha \leq 1\), quasi long-range with \(1< \alpha \leq 2\) and short-range for \( \alpha > 2\), where \(\alpha\) is the strength of power-law decay which quantifies how the interaction strength between two sites decays with distance.
 Moreover, in trapped ion systems, ions can interact with each other via collective modes of motion, which naturally results in long-range interactions \cite{bloch05,blochrmp} while dipolar interactions or the use of optical fields that mediate spin interactions over long distances can be used to engineer cold atoms in optical lattices to display LR interactions \cite{jacpo_prb_2023}.
 Hence, these LR systems are not only theoretically intriguing but also experimentally accessible on current platforms.

-Even though the potential of long-range (LR) interacting systems has been widely recognized through the development of various quantum devices, their application in quantum state transfer remains largely underexplored \cite{gorshkov_qst_1,gorshkov_qst_2,herms_pra_2020,gorshkov_qst_3,hong_pra_2021}.
-Notably, specific LR interactions have been shown to enable perfect QST \cite{pst_3,pst_6}; nevertheless realizing such Hamiltonian in practical experimental setups is quite challenging.
-Therefore, it is essential to study LR interacting systems in realistic scenarios and demonstrate their ability to perform efficient QST \cite{wang_prr_2024}.
-Moreover, it is crucial to explore whether they can outperform systems relying solely on nearest-neighbor (NN) interactions.
+Even though the potential of long-range interacting systems has been widely recognized through the development of various quantum devices, their application in quantum state transfer remains largely underexplored {\cite{gorshkov_qst_1,gorshkov_LR_4,herms_pra_2020,gorshkov_qst_3,hong_pra_2021}.
+Notably, specific LR interactions have been shown to enable perfect QST \cite{pst_3,pst_6}.
+Motivated by the exciting new paradigm of LR-extended models, we explore their ability to perform efficient QST in realistic scenarios \cite{wang_prr_2024}.
+Moreover, it is crucial to investigate whether they can outperform systems relying solely on nearest-neighbor (NN) interactions.